 - Indirect Resistance Heating

-1. Direct Resistance Heating
+1. Direct Resistance Heating: Working, Diagram & Examples

 The type of resistance heating method in which the electric current is directly made to flow through the charge (a substance to be heated) so that the charge gets heated due to its own resistive effect is known as direct resistance heating.